SunXQlab/MCGN-MS/README.md

 (2) Signature Identification_Analysis_Comparison:

-The clinical information and gene expression data of patient from TCGA and CGGA are saved in .csv files in this folder.
+The clinical information of patient from TCGA and CGGA are saved in .csv files in this folder.
+The RNA-seq gene expression data of patients are in too large size (>25M) to be uploaded here, which are needed to be downloaded from TCGA (GBM and LGG) and CGGA and saved under the working path.

 (2.1) Macrophage_Signature.R     ---------  Train a macrophage-related gene signature from CGGA set and validate on TCGA set; K-M analysis; plot ROC and compute AUC.  (for Figures 3-4)